Nodnarboen/k8s-workshop/README.md

 [**Lab 7:** Process Detection for Canary Deployments](/labs/lab7)

-To delete the entire hands-on, proceed to delete the Google projectbased on instructions [here](https://cloud.google.com/go/getting-started/delete-tutorial-resources)
+To delete the entire hands-on, proceed to delete your GCP project based on instructions [here](https://cloud.google.com/go/getting-started/delete-tutorial-resources)